 We take on the pros and cons of tankless water heaters.

-If you’re contemplating making the shift to a tankless water heater, you should carefully consider the pros and cons first.
+If you are contemplating making the shift to a tankless water heater, you should carefully consider the pros and cons first.

 - Say Bye-Bye to Cold Showers — If you have a large family or teenagers in the home, a cold shower in the morning is nothing new to you.
-A gas tankless water heater is the answer to that icy alarm clock.
-Since the water is heated as you need it and not all at once, there’s no running out of hot water.
-A 50-gallon hot water heater set to 120 degrees takes about 1 hour and 20 minutes to heat water coming in if the water temperature begins at 60 degrees.
+A gas tankless water heater may be the answer to that icy alarm clock.
+Since the water is heated as you need it and not all at once, there is no running out of hot water.
+A standard 50-gallon water heater set to 120 degrees can take 1 hour and 20 minutes or more to heat water coming in if the water temperature begins at 50 degrees.

-- Longevity — The life expectancy of a tankless unit can last more than 20 years, which is about twice the lifespan of storage water heaters.
-Tank units normally have a 6-year warranty and will only last 8 to 10 years.
+- Longevity — The life expectancy of a tankless water heater can be in excess of 20 years (with proper maintenance), which is about twice the lifespan of storage water heaters.
+Tank units normally have a 6-year warranty and typically only last 8 to 10 years.

 - No Waste — Many gas tankless water heaters are made of solely of recycled materials where as most tank water heaters must be taken to a designated recycling center.